apache/spark/docs/quick-start.md

 resolvers += "Akka Repository" at "http://repo.akka.io/releases/"
 {% endhighlight %}

-If you also wish to read data from Hadoop's HDFS, you will also need to add a dependency on `hadoop-client` for your version of HDFS:

-{% highlight scala %}
-libraryDependencies += "org.apache.hadoop" % "hadoop-client" % "<your-hdfs-version>"
-{% endhighlight %}

-Finally, for sbt to work correctly, we'll need to layout `SimpleApp.scala` and `simple.sbt` according to the typical directory structure.
+For sbt to work correctly, we'll need to layout `SimpleApp.scala` and `simple.sbt` according to the typical directory structure.
 Once that is in place, we can create a JAR package containing the application's code, then use the `spark-submit` script to run our program.